 Topic: Dr. Schaefer confronted some questions cosmology seeks to answer, such as “Is the universe eternal or does it have a beginning?” and “Is there knowable existence beyond the known dimensions of the universe?”

-Dr. Henry F. Schaefer III received a BS in chemical physics from the Massachusetts Institute of Technology and a PhD in chemical physics from Stanford University, and has since received 22 honorary degrees in addition to numerous awards.
-He is one of the most respected chemists of his generation, having published more than 1,400 scientific articles, presented plenary lectures at more than 240 scientific conferences, and spoken at more than 50 universities.
+Bio: Dr. Henry F. Schaefer III received a BS in chemical physics from the Massachusetts Institute of Technology and a PhD in chemical physics from Stanford University, and has since received 22 honorary degrees in addition to numerous national and international awards.
+He has published more than 1,400 scientific articles, presented plenary lectures at more than 240 scientific conferences, and spoken at more than 50 universities.

 From 1981 to 1997, he was the sixth-most highly cited chemist in the world.
 His research seeks to develop theoretical and computational methods to understand the movement and function of electrons in molecules and to use those theoretical methods to solve important problems in molecular quantum mechanics.